 Sometimes a trip can feel like one of two things–either a day surrounded by a million tourists, or a relaxing getaway that is hassle-free and provides that much-needed break we all need from life.
-I love staying in a hotel and I love a good hotel experience, whether it be a staycation in my own city, a short trip away with friends or traveling internationally with my partner.
-I’m always looking out for the best places to stay.
-I recently checked into The St. Regis Macao for the night and was beyond impressed with what I encountered.
-The hotel is beautiful and certainly deserves its five-star distinction.
+We love staying at a hotel and the whole experience that it provides, whether it be a staycation in our own city, a short trip away with friends or traveling internationally with a partner.
+As you know, we’re always looking for the best places to stay at and enjoy, which recently amounts to The St. Regis Macao.
+Over the course of two days and a night, they left us impressed with the level of luxury and state-of-the-art service, which certainly deserves its five-star distinction.

-Located in a prime position on the Cotai strip, it has easy access to great restaurants, kids clubs, shopping, and also the old Taipa Village for that cultural touch to your stay in Macau.
-It has an excellent spa on the 38th floor.
+Located in a prime position on the Cotai Strip, it has easy access to great restaurants, kids’ clubs, shopping, and also the old Taipa Village for that cultural touch to your stay in Macau.
+It has an excellent spa on the 38th floor too.
 The St. Regis Bar not only has top staff but also regularly hosts guest mixologists, and showcases the full St. Regis Bloody Mary World Collection, including The St. Regis Macao original recipe, and of course there is their signature restaurant The Manor.

-The check-in process is quick and easy and strangely quiet, you don’t have people lined up and yelling or even the crowds checking in, it certainly set the tone for the rest of my stay.
-I stayed in one of their 400 guest rooms facing the Cotai Strip with a view of The Parisian’s Eiffel Tower and was pleasantly surprised by the size.
+The check-in process is quick, easy, and strangely quiet, you don’t have people lined up and yelling or even the crowds checking in, it certainly set the tone for the rest of the stay.
+We stayed in one of their 400 guest rooms facing the Cotai Strip with a view of The Parisian Macao’s Eiffel Tower; we were pleasantly surprised by the size.
 The rooms are spacious, well-equipped with modern amenities and technology.
 You don’t need to worry about forgetting your international adaptor or needing a local phone–it’s all taken care of!
-There is a workspace, lounge area and of course the bed.
-One of the biggest I’ve slept in for a while but what really stood out for me was the staff.
-Each room has a butler service who can help you take care of some of the smallest needs you might have, not to mention fresh tea or coffee anytime you need it.
-They helped me iron my clothes for the evening’s work event I had and arranged a newspaper for me the following morning.
+There is a workspace, lounge area and of course the bed, one of the biggest we’ve slept in for a while.